 - May not work on severe cystic acne.

 Dermatologists often prescribe retinoids for treating acne.
 If you want to try a similar OTC formulation, check out the Differin Gel.
 It contains 0.1% adapalene, a retinoid-like compound that has similar effects.
-It reduces inflammation, cleanses the skin pores, and restores the skin texture.
-You have to use it as a spot treatment in your morning or evening skin care routine.
+This professional-grade gel treatment for acne reduces inflammation, revitalizes complexion, cleanses the skin pores, and restores the skin texture.
+You have to use it as a spot treatment in your morning or evening skin care routine, and it has clinically proven results in combating acne.

 - FDA approved